SRINJOY59/Capital_One_Launchpad/README.md

 ---

 PRAGATI is an advanced multi-agent intelligence system designed for the agricultural sector.
 The platform leverages retrieval-augmented generation (RAG) and semantic search to deliver context-aware, data-driven insights grounded in verified agricultural knowledge bases.

+**Developed for the Capital One Launchpad Hackathon.**

 **The Agentic AI system operates in two modes: Tooling and RAG.**